cl0ne/cryptopotato-bot/README.md

 If you want bot send error reports directly to your private messages, set `DEVELOPER_IDS` environment variable to a comma-separated list of corresponding user ids.
 You can get yours, for example, from [userinfobot](https://t.me/userinfobot) (it supports retrieving ids from forwarded messages too, but it works I suppose only when message's author has enabled linking back to their account in forwarded messages privacy settings).
 [This question on SO](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api) has more options.

+N.B.
+To receive error reports from bot you have to initiate a conversation with the bot first.
+For example, by issuing `/start` command to it in direct messages or unblocking the bot if you blocked it before.

 ## Current Features
+Available commands:
 * `/me message`
     - Announces sender's actions to the chat, original message will be deleted if bot has enough permissions in the chat.
     - Example: `/me hit the wall`.